Hartmannsolution/thoughts/recipes.md

 ### oat cookies from jools oliver (a bit boring and dry).
+DRY:
-200-250 g. oat flakes (amount depends on whether almonds, chocolate and seeds are added) 100 g. flour
+- 200-250 g. oat flakes (amount depends on whether almonds, chocolate and seeds are added)
+- 100 g. flour
-½ tsp baking soda
+- ½ tsp baking soda
-1 tsp mixed spice (cinnemon, ginger, cardemom)
+- 1 tsp mixed spice (cinnemon, ginger, cardemom)
-1 handful of raisins
+- 1 handful of raisins
-1 tbsp of mixed seeds (sunflower, pumpkin)
+- 1 tbsp of mixed seeds (sunflower, pumpkin)
-10 chopped almonds (optional)
+- 10 chopped almonds (optional)
-Optionally add chocolate chips
+- Optionally add chocolate chips
 Mix it
-In another bowl mix
+WET: In another bowl mix
 100 g. butter
+1 egg
 50 g. brown sugar
 50 g. white sugar
-1 egg
 Form about 24 cookies (12 on each sheet) or roll in baking paper and freeze.
 Then when needed cut slices from frozen and bake (2-3 min more when frozen).
 Cook in oven 180 degrees for 8-10 min.